behdadkha/GNU-FX/README.md

-**Note: You can use git checkout 54912ff89f09f927fec970cd3731a55d74a36e41 to get the changes made for the Testable Artifact or use the most recent version with the most number of fixed bugs**
+**Note: You can use `git checkout 63e8daf31e845c766c115d1eedc64b13894cc935` to get the changes made for the "Testable Artifact" delivarable**

 # ToeFX
 A web application that helps patients detect fungal toe infection, and allows them to keep track of their treatment progress.